-Check protection settings on the supply side of the starter to ensure correct discrimination with the soft starter.
+Check protection settings on the supply side of the starter to ensure correct coordination with the parameters of the soft starter.

-When using fuse and main contactors, set the breaker current parameters to coordinate with the fuse and contactor.
-The contactor must not open if the current is above its maximum value.
-The fuse must act first or the upstream breakers instantaneous trip level must be less than the contactor's fault break current level.
+When using fuse and main contactors, set the upstream circuit breaker protection parameters according to the ratings for fuse and contactor.
+The contactor must not open if the current is above its maximum breaking current value.
+The fuse must act first or the upstream breakers instantaneous trip level must be less than the contactor's maximum breaking current level.

-If using breakers only, set breaker so that the maximum instantaneous trip time is < 150 ms.
+If using circuit breakers only, set the maximum instantaneous trip time < 150 ms.